 Am I confident about any of their placement relative to each other?
 No. Interchange all of them as you wish.

 WAR + WAA 133

 Schilling was more than just a dominating postseason pitcher with some big performances on the big stage.
 When Schilling was healthy, he was one of the best in the history of MLB at not allowing runs.
 Despite struggling to get over 3,200 innings in a 20 year career, Schilling compiled a whopping 487 runs saved better than an average starting pitcher.
 When he pitched, he was dominating.
-Unfortunately for Schilling's reputation, he was around during the four-headed monster of pitching all-timers, a seperate 300 game winner, and a pitcher with similar bubblegum card stats plus a bunch of saves.
+Unfortunately for Schilling's reputation, he was around during the four-headed monster of pitching all-timers, a separate 300 game winner, and a pitcher with similar bubblegum card stats plus a bunch of saves.
 Schilling, despite his in-season greatness and postseason heroics was vastly underrated.

 WAR + WAA 128

 Roberts had an amazing stretch of dominance, becoming the only pitcher in MLB history to lead the league in IP five consecutive years.
 Roberts also led the NL in pitching WAR 6x.
 The only thing keeping him from being higher, is that outside of his top six/seven season, Roberts was not a spectacular pitcher.
-In a statistical dead-heat with Jenkins, that run from 1950-1955 puts him ahead.
+In a statistical dead-heat with Jenkins ans Moose, that run from 1950-1955 puts him ahead.